Recurrently Exploring Class-wise Attention in A Hybrid Convolutional and Bidirectional LSTM Network for Multi-label Aerial Image Classification: Experiments and Discussion

 \subsubsection{Quantitative Results}

-Following the evaluation on UCM multi-label dataset, we assess our network on DFC15 multi-label dataset by calculating the mean $F_2$ score, mean precision, and mean recall.
+Following the evaluation on UCM multi-label dataset, we assess our network on DFC15 multi-label dataset by calculating the mean $F_1$ and $F_2$ score as well as mean example- and label-based precision and recall.
 Table \ref{tab:dfc} shows experimental results on this dataset, and the conclusion can be drawn that modeling class dependencies with a bidirectional structure contributes significantly to multi-label classification.
-Specifically, the mean $F_2$ score achieved by CA-GoogLeNet-BiLSTM is 0.0151 and 0.0285 higher than CA-GoogLeNet-LSTM and GoogLeNet, respectively.
-CA-VGG-BiLSTM obtains the best mean $F_2$ score of 0.7616 in comparison with VGGNet and CA-VGG-LSTM, and the mean $F_2$ score of CA-ResNet-BiLSTM is 0.7934, higher than its competitors.
-To conclude, all these increments demonstrate the effectiveness and robustness of our bidirectional structure for high resolution aerial image multi-label classification.
+Specifically, the mean $F_1$ score achieved by CA-ResNet-BiLSTM is 4.87\% and 5.55\% higher than CA-ResNet-LSTM and ResNet, respectively.
+CA-VGG-BiLSTM obtains the best mean $F_1$ score of 76.25\% in comparison with VGGNet and CA-VGG-LSTM, and the mean $F_1$ score of CA-GoogLeNet-BiLSTM is 78.25\%, higher than its competitors.
+In comparison with Conv-RBFNN, CA-Conv-BiLSTM exhibits an improvement of at most 5.29\% and 4.18\% in terms of the mean $F_1$ and $F_2$ score, respectively.
+To conclude, all these increments demonstrate the effectiveness and robustness of our bidirectional structure for high-resolution aerial image multi-label classification.
 Several example predictions in DFC15 multi-label dataset are shown in Table \ref{tab:output}.
+The last two examples of DFC15 multi-label dataset show that trees are false negatives with the occurrence of vegetations due to their similar appearances.
+Moreover, we note the best result \cite{7536139} in 2015 IEEE GRSS Data Fusion Contest achieves 71.18\% in the mean F1 score, which is reduced by 12.47\% with respect to our best result.
+This is because predicting dense pixel-level labels is challenging in comparison with classifying multiple image-level labels.